AdobeDocs/experience-platform.en/help/dashboards/download.md

 ## Preview PDF

-After selecting to download a dashboard, the default print menu for your browser opens.
+After selecting **[!UICONTROL Download]**, the default print menu for your browser opens.
 In this example, the Google Chrome print menu is shown.

 The print menu allows you to preview the PDF that will be saved.
 The PDF is a true representation of the dashboard widgets as they appear in the Platform UI and the size of the PDF is automatically adjusted to display all of the currently visible dashboard widgets on a single page.